fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Functionality: Take us to a sign un form and then to a blank sign in form.
 Input data and actions: We click the link and then click the logo.
 Expected Result: Take us to a new sign un form and then to a sign in form with blank inputs.
-Obtained Result: The webapp took us to a new sign un form and then to the sign in form again.

 9)
 Title : Sign In correctly clicking the remember me checkbox.